-In short, the obligation on the Muslims as the believers on Allah’s Book is to ponder over its verses so that we may understand the meaning of Allah and know our way to Jannah with the help of tafseers that are the most accurate and authentic.
+In short, the obligation of Muslims as believers in Allah’s Book is to ponder over its verses so that we may understand the meaning of Allah and know our way to Jannah with the help of Tafseer that are the most accurate and authentic.
 Being Muslims we are commanded to ponder over Quranic verses.
 As Allah says:

 كِتَـٰبٌ أَنزَلۡنَـٰهُ إِلَیۡكَ مُبَـٰرَكࣱ لِّیَدَّبَّرُوۤا۟ ءَایَـٰتِهِۦ وَلِیَتَذَكَّرَ أُو۟لُوا۟ ٱلۡأَلۡبَـٰبِ

 This is a Book the Quran which We have sent down to you, full of blessings, that they ponder over its Verses, and that men of understanding may remember.

 It is impossible to ponder over the Quran without its correct interpretation.
 It is an obligation of every Muslim to find and learn the correct interpretation of the Holy Quran because the issue of the Quran is very sensitive.

 If a person interprets on his own behalf and it is against the intention of Allah Almighty, the temperament of Islam, and the method of the Salaf and it has nothing to do with reality, then he can become worthy of the punishment of Allah as it is mentioned in the Quran.